-2) Refers to both recognized costs but not paid-out remuneration for active incentive programs as well as value of exercised options (SEK 17.1 million) on 17 March 2021 when the options were exercised.
+2) Refers to recognized costs but not paid-out remuneration for active incentive programs.

 3) The Parent company has a defined-contribution pension plan.
 Under the plan, some employees can decide whether the company should, instead of making pension contributions, pay the equivalent amount out as salary.
-In 2022, two employees opted to receive salary instead of pension (2 persons in the financial year 2021).
+In 2023, two employees opted to receive salary instead of pension (two employees in the financial year 2022).